As I parked my car this morning, I could make out a black and white figure, lurking beneath the hornbeams below the greenhouse and up to no good.

 But what on Earth …. ?

 Ah.
 I see.
-Great!
-Wonderful!
-Super!
-Margaret’s cows had broken into the gardens.
-As they had long-planned.
-And schemed.
+Great.
+Super.
+As they had long-planned to, Margaret’s cows had broken into the gardens.

 … armed with nothing but a stick and choice language.

-Not so very much damage done.
+There wasn’t so very much damage.
 My cool, early morning demeanour was gone, lots of hoofprints across the lawns and …

 … a few parting gifts.